NANCY SESSOMS, E-RYT 500, OWNER

 Gretchen began her yoga practice at home almost 20 years ago as a compliment to her running.
 It became an integral part of her healthy lifestyle.
 Having never attended a formal class, Gretchen decided she was ready to deepen her understanding of yoga and enrolled in the teacher training program at Zenya Yoga Academy, where she completed her 200-hour teacher training in May of 2017.
 There she fell in love with all aspects of yoga and has committed to a lifelong study.
 In January 2019 she completed the 300-hour advanced training to receive her RYT 500 designation.
 She plans to continue education through workshops and classes so that she is able to bring the benefits of yoga to all populations.
 One of Gretchen's favorite quotes: "If you can breathe, you can do yoga."

 GALINA MACKEY, RYT 500

 Galina was born and raised in Russia.
 As a child she found herself doing random poses in which she would find peace.
 She would find the highest point she could find, interlace her arms and legs and balance in peace.
 Later in life she discovered that all those poses were yoga poses and her favorite pose at that time was the Eagle.

-Galina received her RYT 200-hour teacher training at Zenya Yoga Academy in September 2018.
+Galina completed her RYT 200-hour teacher training in 2018 and in 2021 completed the 300-hour advanced training to receive her RYT 500 designation.
 She works at Patriots Colony, a decorated military officer retirement community in Williamsburg.
 Galina teaches chair yoga once a week to the residents, and a weekly yoga session for her team members who would like to decompress after work.
 She enjoys teaching a variety of yoga flows for different ages.
 She plans to continue her yoga education.